-Chief Executives have been consulted on the preferred method of sharing the savings from the planning support shared service based on the outcomes required by each authority.
-The initial savings split for the shared service is recommended to be on an investment basis, as set out in Appendix 4 to Appendix A of the report of the Director of Change, Planning and the Environment, with the costs of service moving toward a volume based costing model as further savings are identified and the time taken to handle the volumes of work through the new team, system and processes can be accurately measured.
+1.3.25 Chief Executives have been consulted on the preferred method of sharing the savings from the planning support shared service based on the outcomes required by each authority.
+The initial savings split for the shared service is recommended to be on an investment basis, as set out in Appendix 4, with the costs of service moving toward a volume based costing model as further savings are identified and the time taken to handle the volumes of work through the new team, system and processes can be accurately measured.